t3dotgg/t3dotgg/README.md

 Creator of [T3 Tools](https://t3.gg)

-Nerdy about React, React Native, Typescript, Next JS, GraphQL, and much more.
+Nerdy about React, React Native, Typescript, Next.js, Prisma, and much more.

+Check out my recommended stack (for new and experienced developers) at [init.tips](https://init.tips)

 Alumni of [Twitch](https://twitch.tv), [Turntable](https://tt.fm) and [RPI](https://rpi.edu)